 Starting your service with the Infisical CLI pulls your secrets from Infisical and injects them into your service.

-CMD ["infisical", "run", "--", "[your service start command]"]
+CMD ["infisical", "run", "--projectId", "<your-project-id>", "--", "[your service start command]"]

 # example with single single command

-CMD ["infisical", "run", "--", "npm", "run", "start"]
+CMD ["infisical", "run", "--projectId", "<your-project-id>", "--", "npm", "run", "start"]

 # example with multiple commands

-CMD ["infisical", "run", "--command", "npm run start && ..."]
+CMD ["infisical", "run", "--projectId", "<your-project-id>", "--command", "npm run start && ..."]

-Generate a service token
+Generate a machine identity

-Feed service token to docker container
+Feed the access token to the docker container

-docker run --env INFISICAL_TOKEN=[token] [DOCKER-IMAGE]...
+docker run --env INFISICAL_TOKEN=$INFISICAL_TOKEN [DOCKER-IMAGE]...

 Was this page helpful?